dev-11/aop_logging/README.md

 #### ILogger

-The `ILogger` interface has just a signle function: `void Log(LogEntry logEntry)`.
+The `ILogger` interface has just a single function: `void Log(LogEntry logEntry)`.
 How the logging exactly happens is up to the user.

 #### ILogEntryGenerator